binbinlai2012/scMNase/README.md

 # scMNase
-This branch provides codes, scripts and detailed workflows for reproducing Figure 1d in the scMNase-seq paper.
+This repository includes codes for data analysis in scMNase paper.